joshamilton/argonaut/README.md

 3. Polish([`POLCA`](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007981))
 4. Purge([`Redundans`](https://github.com/Gabaldonlab/redundans))

-Hybrid assembly is conducted within the long read assembly subworkflow, and short read assembly is conducted within the main workflow and downstream quality checking of short read and hybrid assemblies is also conducted in the long read QC subworkflows.
+Hybrid assembly is conducted within the long read assembly subworkflow, and short read assembly is conducted within the main workflow.
+Downstream quality checking of short read and hybrid assemblies is also conducted in the long read QC subworkflows.

 First, prepare a samplesheet with your long read input data that looks as follows: